The Scottish Teenage Book Prize Competitions

 And don't miss the Highly Commended trailers either!

 Eilidh Angus, Nicole Watt, Connor Muir from Elgin Academy, Moray

 Fing Phannich, Jamie Richards, Ibrahim Beg, Daniel Thomson and Aiden Smith from Elgin Academy, Moray

 Sarah Poole, Carla Duffy and Shonagh McGee from St Joseph’s Academy, Kilmarnock

 Graphic Novel competition

-For this competition, we’re asking teenagers taking part in The Scottish Teenage Book Prize 2017 to create a comic strip adaptation of a scene from one of the shortlisted titles.
+For the first time ever, we asked students to create a comic strip adaptation of a single scene from one of the shortlisted titles.